-There is something haunting about that part of the river, down under the bridge with the echo of cars passing overhead, a discarded lost place that frightens me.
-I don’t like to go down there, but like the other hidden places where people go to discard things in this town, it’s where the unwanted end up.
-She was beautiful and living in the thick underbrush near the river bank, skinny and scrounging for food among the garbage tossed out by passing cars, doing the best she could in a really bad place.
-The dog had belonged somewhere once, she had on a collar, now frayed and faded, but like many pit bulls she may have been discarded when she didn’t produce enough puppies or maybe her disposition made her unsuitable for fighting, it happens a lot, it’s how I got my Maggie, tossed away by the side of the road for being too small.
+There is something haunting about that part of the river, down under the bridge with the echo of cars passing overhead, a lost place.
+I would like to stay safe in my truck, but this hidden place is where the unwanted end up and it’s the unwanted I’m here to find.
+She was beautiful and living in the thick underbrush near the river bank, skinny and scrounging for food among the garbage tossed out by passing cars, trying not to die, another ghost among the trash.
+The dog had belonged somewhere once, she had on a collar, frayed and faded, but like many pit bulls probably discarded when she didn’t produce enough puppies or maybe her disposition made her unsuitable for fighting, we see that a lot here in Houston where living things are possessions to be aquired and discarded at will.

 You never know what to expect when you go to rescue a dog.
-I’ve had them run up to me and try to get in my truck and others I have to chase around and then watch in heartbreak as they collapse on the ground belly up, waiting and expecting to be beaten because of other human hands, and some cannot be caught without a trap, but they all have the empty pleading look in their eyes, fear and hope sown together.
+I’ve had them run up to me and try to get in my truck and others I have to chase around and then watch in heartbreak as they collapse on the ground belly up, waiting for mercy or pain, and some cannot be caught without a trap, but they all have the empty pleading look in their eyes, fear and hope sown together.
 It took a while to find her and she seemed to have a hard time hearing or seeing as my fellow rescuer eventually walked right up on her before she noticed anyone was there, and she was wary, but she let us touch her and scratch behind her ears as we clipped the leash on her collar and walked her away from that place.
 We called her Marigold.

 The plea went out and a group in Austin stepped up to foster her if we could get her there and since the weather was not good for flying, I agreed to drive her instead the next morning.
 I settled her in for the night on a new bed with fresh water and good food, gave her some treats and a rawhide and sat down next to her.
 Apparently that was her cue to edge closer, and then a little closer until finally she was in my lap, all 40 pounds of her.
 We sat like that until my legs were numb and the hour was late and I told her it was time to sleep and that I would see her in the morning and she cocked her head at me, got up from my lap, turned around twice and then curled on her bed.
 As I turned out the light, I heard her whine just once and then she was silent.